 Colgate unveils recyclable toothpaste tube

-Colgate-Palmolive has become the first toothpaste brand to launch a recyclable tube, and has said it will share the innovative product design with competitors.The Smile for Good toothpaste is made from high-density polyethylene and will be sold in whitening and protection varieties.
-“We want all toothpaste tubes – and eventually all kinds of tubes – to mee
+Colgate-Palmolive has become the first toothpaste brand to launch a recyclable tube, and has said it will share the innovative product design with competitors.The Smile for Good toothpaste is made from high-density polyethylene (HDPE) – the same plastic used in milk bottles – and will be sold in whitening and protection varieties.
+Toothpaste alone accounts

 Continue reading this with an IEMA membership